 The fair values of derivatives are based on estimates that cannot be determined with precision as they involve uncertainties and matters of judgment and, therefore, may not be relevant in predicting future earnings or cash flows.
-See "Financial Instruments - Derivatives" on page 49.
+See "Financial Instruments - Derivatives" below.